 - AKC Library & Archives

-The AKC maintains one of the largest libraries devoted to dogs in the world, containing approximately 18,000 volumes, and the only national repository dedicated to the art of the purebred dog.
+The AKC maintains one of the largest libraries, devoted to dogs in the world, containing approximately 18,000 volumes, and the only national repository dedicated to the art of the purebred dog.
+It has been providing internal and external reference on all manners of dog-related inquiries since 1934.

 The AKC Archives began in 1998 as a service to Parent Clubs.
 Since then, it has grown to include AKC Administrative records, and personal collections of prominent men and women in the sport.